SQuarte/frontend-nanodegree-mobile-portfolio/README.md

-## Website Performance Optimization portfolio project
+# Website Performance Optimization portfolio project

+## Instalation

+Just clone this repository and open in your favorite browser.
+Also you can use grunt to automatize some processes(min pics,js,css).

+If u have properly configurated environment run 'npm i' and 'grunt' from cmd in project directory.
+Here link which help you to install grunt.
+[Grunt](http://gruntjs.com/getting-started)

+## List of improvements
 Here is the list of improvement which i did to accomplish appropriate PageSpeed Score and get rid of janks.

 ### index.html